ben-laufer/DMRichR/README.md

 ## Installation

-No manual installation of R packages is required, the required packages and updates will occur automatically upon running the script.
+No manual installation of R packages is required, the required packages and updates will occur automatically upon running the executable script located in the exec folder.

 ## The Design Matrix and Covariates